MRSimulator I/O

 All values are serialized with units when applicable, but you may call json(units=False) if you wish to serialize values without units.

-Similarly, all mrsimulator objects can be loaded from a dictionary representation.
-Here we construct the same site as a dictionary and call parse_dict_with_units() to create a Site object from a dictionary.
+Similarly, all MRSimulator class instances can be loaded from a dictionary representation.
+Here we construct the same site as a dictionary and call parse_dict_with_units() to create a Site instance from a dictionary.

 site_dict = {